wtomin/mindone/examples/hunyuanvideo/README.md

 # HunyuanVideo: A Systematic Framework For Large Video Generation Model

-Here we provide an efficient MindSpore implementation of [HunyuanVideo](https://github.com/Tencent/HunyuanVideo), an open-source project that aims to foster large video generation model.
+Here we provide an efficient MindSpore implementation of [HunyuanVideo](https://github.com/Tencent/HunyuanVideo), an open-source project that aims to foster large-scale video generation model.

 This repository is built on the models and code released by Tencent HunyuanVideo.
 We are grateful for their exceptional work and generous contribution to open source.